 Seminars are only expensive if they cost more than they generate in revenue.
 To minimize this risk, you can start small.

 Okay, now I’m going to discuss what I mean by “starting small”, so you can build your momentum to the point where larger, public seminars are a low-risk, high-reward endeavor.

-Step Three: Seminars to Clients of Other Professionals.
-I previously suggested that, once you become confident in your presentation skills, you invite potential referral sources to your in-house client seminar.
+- Step Three: Seminars to Clients of Other Professionals.
+I previously suggested that, once you become confident in your presentation skills, you invite potential professional referral sources to your in-house client seminar.
 Here’s why.
-They can get a feel for not only your presentation skills and content, but the kind of client that you have, who invariably they will like to see you refer to them.
+They can get a feel for not only your presentation skills and content, but the kind of clients that you desire to be referred to your firm.
 Better yet, when they see your clients’ positive reaction to your seminar (and assuming they have the types of clients you want), they will feel much more comfortable and enthusiastic about your speaking before their clients (particularly when you explain that their clients will be urged to bring friends with them, who then become new clients of that referring professional!).
 By having the referring professional arrange a seminar for his or her clients and introduce you as his or her preferred expert in estate planning, you won’t have the pressure of convincing people to do business with you with your presentation – – again, it will be like “shooting fish in a barrel”!

 You Can Do This!